avwsolutions/DVT-Elastic-Introduction/introduction.md

 - For PC, Mac and Linux users we need you to install the latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 - Use the following installation instructions for [Windows] (https://www.virtualbox.org/manual/ch02.html#installation_windows).
 - Now download the following OVA file, which delivers a fully functional CentOS 7.0 (minimal - No GUI) installation.
+- Use PuTTY or any other compatible SSH client to connect to the terminal interface using 127.0.0.1, port 2222.

 ## Introduction tutorial starts here